seanboyce/tinylight/README.md

 However, your eye (like a video camera) does not have infinite speed.
 Our vision has persistence -- e.g. if you look at a light that's flashing fast enough, it will not appear to be flashing at all.
 So if we emit a burst of light for a tiny amount of time (microseconds), we can time it so that the light will appear much brighter than it actually is.

-Finally, we can also make the light visibly flash, having disting on and off times, to help attract attention.
+Finally, we can also make the light visibly flash, having distinct on and off times, to help attract attention.

 # What controls all this?